Hezekiah-Elisha/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * include capital letters as well
 ## tr 'Ac' 'Ze'
 19-AZ - Replace all characters A and c from input to Z and e respectively.
+## tr -d "cC"
+20-hiago - Create a script that removes all letters c and C from input.